Five estate-planning lessons from the stars.

 - Factor life insurance into your estate—your beneficiaries may not be subject to federal income taxes.

-Plus, assets that pass by operation of law, such as life insurance, annuities and retirement plans, avoid probate.
+Plus, assets that pass by operation of law, such as life insurance, annuities, and retirement plans, avoid probate.

-- Gifts today mean less taxes later.
+- Gifts today mean fewer taxes later.

 - Make your estate as equitable as possible.